scipy-conference/scipy_proceedings/papers/mark_dewing/model_derivation.rst

 target language.
 However, this will eventually be unsatisfying and we will use a model of the target language.
 Currently this work has (incomplete) language models for Python and C.

-At the lowest level of transforming expressions, we developed a pattern-matching syntax that can concisely capture some the the Sympy idioms.
+At the lowest level of transforming expressions, we developed a pattern-matching syntax that concisely captures some of the SymPy idioms.

-The ``Match`` object matches a Sympy expression.
+The ``Match`` object matches a SymPy expression.
 The  ``__call__`` method matches the first argument as the type of the expression.
 Subsequent arguments are variables to be bound to arguments.
 If the argument is a tuple, it is matched recursively on that argument.
 In this way the pattern for a tree structure can be built up concisely.

-Variables than can match (for later binding) are members of an ``AutoVar`` class.
+Variables that can match (for later binding) are members of an ``AutoVar`` class.
 This class creates member variables upon first access, and they are bound when the match succeeds.

-Here is an example fragment of part of the Sympy to Python expression transformation.
+Here is an example fragment of part of the SymPy to Python expression transformation, that matches addition, subtraction, and the reciprocal.
-Sympy normalizes subtraction
+SymPy normalizes subtraction
 as adding two expressions where the subtractand is multiplied by negative one.
+(That is,  :math:`a-b` is represented as :math:`-1*b+a`).
+Matching subtraction requires a nested pattern, which is shown here as well.

 .. code-block:: python